coldzeraa/MPR4PTG2/README.md

 # OptiMate

-Project in Medical Informatics Bachelor at the University of Applied Sciences Upper Austria, Hagenberg.
+Project in Medical Informatics bachelor's degree course at the University of Applied Sciences Upper Austria, Hagenberg.

 ## Description